BLST 602 Introduction to Biblical Interpretation (3)

 An exegetical, theological, and practical study of the book of James, with special emphasis on the role of wealth in the life of the believer and the relationship between faith and works.

 BLST 711 Introduction to Old Testament Theology (3)

 An introductory study of Old Testament theology, with attention given to approaching the Old Testament in its own structure and context, uncovering the major patterns of thought in Old Testament perspective and considering how Old Testament theology informs the New Testament and contemporary evangelical thought.

-BLST 717 The Former Prophets: Encountering Elijah and Elisha (3)
+BLST 717 The Former Prophets: Joshua through Kings (3)